Charleston, WV Birth Injury Attorneys

-Helping West Virginia parents recover compensation since 1976
+Helping West Virginia parents recover compensation for malpractice since 1976

 Birth injuries are still prevalent in the United States.
 For every 1,000 births in the United States, six to eight babies are born with birth injuries, which translates to about one out of every 9,714.
 Birth injuries often have devastating effects on families.
 They can have many causes, often stemming from the negligence of doctors or other health care providers.
-The compassionate legal team at Calwell Luce diTrapano PLLC in Charleston can help your family examine your options for recovering monetary compensation in these tragic circumstances.
+The Charleston birth injury attorneys at Calwell Luce diTrapano PLLC can help your family examine your options for recovering monetary compensation in these tragic circumstances.

 Common causes of birth injuries